syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/PopulatingItems.md

 ## Rim color and rim radius in radial menu

-The radius of rim can be changed using the [RimRadius](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenu~RimRadius.html) property, and the color of rim can be changed using the [RimColor](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenu~RimColor.html) property.
+The radius of the rim can be changed using the [RimRadius](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenu~RimRadius.html) property, and the color of the rim can be changed using the [RimColor](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenu~RimColor.html) property.

 {% tabs %}
 {% highlight c# %}